xplenty/xplenty-api-doc-v2/sections/watch-clusters-and-jobs.md

 You can choose to "watch" cluster or job items that you or other users have created.
 If you're watching an item, you'll receive notifications when the items reach certain statuses.

-For job items, you'll receive notifications when the job reaches the "completed", "failed" or "stopped" statuses.
+*For job items*, you'll receive notifications when the job reaches the "completed", "failed" or "stopped" statuses.

-For cluster items, you'll receive notifications when the cluster reaches the "available", "terminated" or "error" statuses, and also when a new job is run on the cluster.
+*For cluster items*, you'll receive notifications when the cluster reaches the "available", "terminated" or "error" statuses, and also when a new job is run on the cluster.

 The notifications can be sent as email messages, or as messages which you can view in the Xplenty web application.